 EFAMA is the representative association for the European investment management industry.
-EFAMA represents through its 27 member associations and 60 corporate members about EUR 15 trillion in assets under management of which EUR 9.2 trillion managed by 55,000 investment funds at end June 2013.
+EFAMA represents through its 27 member associations, 62 corporate members and 25 associate members about EUR 15 trillion in assets under management of which EUR 9.8 trillion managed by 55,000 investment funds at end December 2013.

 How EFAMA first started